Here’s what one young woman said afterwards:

 “How have I changed, since the coaching started?
 I’m more confident to express myself.
 I’m more curious.
 I’m less fragile about trying things.
 I’m better at asking for feedback.
 I feel more connected” – Martin, social entrepreneur

 You may be thinking, I need more help than an online programme can give me

 That’s why I built it so that each step requires you to leave comments…

 …and while I don’t reply to everybody, I read them all.

-When I trialled this, on my Coaching Academy site, I contacted people out of the blue, to check how they were doing.
+When I trialled this, I contacted people out of the blue, to check how they were doing.

 I might do that to you, when you’re not expecting it.